 Oregon State University grants and contracts totaled almost $285 million in the 2014 fiscal year.
 Led by an 11-percent increase in federal funding and a steady rise in private-sector support, research revenues reached their second-highest level ever, enabling work in public health, the environment, advanced engineering and projects to help develop Oregon’s and the nation’s economy.

 - Number of Proposals.
 Click here for Summary of Proposals by Year.

 - Awards by Year.
 OSU achieved its highest total research revenues in FY15.
 Click here for Summary of Awards by Year.

 - Awards by sponsor type.
 Competitive funds from federal agencies comprised 60 percent of OSU research funding.
 Land-grant funding from the state and federal governments account for 21 percent, and industry contributed 13 percent.
 Additional funds came from foundations, nonprofit organizations and state, local and foreign governments.

 - Licensing Incomes

-In FY14, business payments to license patented technologies for product development reached nearly $6 million, more than double what the university received in 2010.
+In FY15, business payments to license patented technologies for product development reached over $10 million.
 OSU patents for transparent transistors, wheat varieties and formaldehyde-free adhesives generated most of that income.

 - Industry Revenue.
 Contributing to more than $37 million in industry funding were grants and contracts for research, product testing, licenses and royalties for the use of patented technologies.

 - Invention Disclosures.
 Commercialization of technology begins with an invention disclosure by a researcher.
-In FY14, OSU recorded 62 invention disclosures through the Office of Commercialization and Corporate Development.
+In FY15, OSU recorded 72 invention disclosures through the Office of Commercialization and Corporate Development.